pencil2d/pencil2d.github.io/_drafts/pencil2d-0.7.0-release.md

 + Fixed an issue where importing an image did not account for certain types of potential errors - [#1801](https://github.com/pencil2d/pencil/pull/1801)
 + Fixed an issue where trying to import an image onto a hidden layer caused the program to crash if a keyframe did not already exist on the target frame - [#1820](https://github.com/pencil2d/pencil/pull/1820)
 + Fixed an issue where trying to import an image onto a hidden layer did not produce an error if a keyframe already existed on the target frame - [#1820](https://github.com/pencil2d/pencil/pull/1820)
++ Fixed an issue where opening the preferences dialog on a system using Wayland caused the program to crash under certain circumstances - [#1856](https://github.com/pencil2d/pencil/pull/1856)
 + Fixed various memory leaks